xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 - **pyATS libraries** (also known as Genie) which provides everything you need for network testing such as parsers, triggers and APIs.
 - **XPRESSO**, the pyATS Web UI Dashboard.

-You can read more about pyATS ecosystem in the [official documentation](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/intro/introduction.html).{: .notice}
+You can read more about pyATS ecosystem in the [official documentation](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/intro/introduction.html).
+{: .notice}

 ## Supported OS

-This solution is built and thought from the ground up to be an agnostic ecosystem.
+This solution is built and thought from the ground up to be an **agnostic ecosystem**.
 As of January 2021, it comes out of the box with libraries for the below OS:

+- IOSXR ,
+- IOS XE,
 - IOS,
-- IOS XE,
-- IOS XR,
 - NXOS,
 - ASA,
 - Linux,